 Opportunities for College faculty and staff to learn more about sustainability have included development of an online course "Greening Your Curriculum" offered through the Sustainability Center and presentations and speakers at faculty development day focusing on the value of sustainability.
-Facilities staff have trained in the use of the analytics capabilities of the G building dashboard, and in the fall of 2013 attended a series of webinars on the EnerNOC's real time energy data management system.
+Facilities staff have trained in the use of the analytics capabilities of the G building dashboard, and have attended webinars on the EnerNOC's real time energy data management system.

 A presentation on sustainability at JALC was given to area high school technology instructors attending a dual-credit workshop at the College in November 2013.
-Travel funding has been provided by a grant from IGEN for College faculty and staff to attend summits on smart grid and technology innovation in 2014.
+Travel funding has been provided by a grant from IGEN for College faculty and staff to attend summits on smart grid and technology innovation.